kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

     </dependencyManagement>
 ```

-3. Add a dependency for group "org.springframework.cloud" and artifact "spring-cloud-starter-eureka-server".
+3. Add a dependency for group "org.springframework.cloud" and artifact "spring-cloud-starter-netflix-eureka-server".
 You do not need to specify a version -- this is already defined in the parent project.

 4. Save an application.yml (or properties) file in the root of your classpath (src/main/resources recommended).
 Add the following key / values (use correct YAML formatting):
   - server.port: 8010